Control structures

 Membership operator

 The in comparison operator checks if a given value is part of a collection of values.
-Here's an example with range() function:
+Here's an example with the range() function:

 >>> num = 5